Skip to main content

 In this article, CCK Law will discuss:

 Who We Are: Chisholm Chisholm & Kilpatrick is a leading public interest law firm based in Providence, Rhode Island.
-Since 1999, we have been helping long-term disability claimants across the United States receive the benefits they need, through claim assistance, appeals, litigation, and education.
+Since 1999, we have been helping long-term disability claimants across the United States receive the benefits they need through claim assistance, appeals, litigation, and education.

 Why Would Someone Need to File for Long-Term Disability Benefits?

 Individuals typically seek long-term disability benefits when a severe illness or injury prevents them from working for an extended period.
-Filing for LTD benefits—if available to them—can help protect a percentage of their pre-disability earnings.
-This percentage is usually between 60 and 80 percent.

 The above list is not exhaustive.
 Many conditions may qualify for LTD benefits, but claimants must prove to their insurers that their conditions disable them under the specific terms of their policies.